k78ma/quartz/content/3A/MTE 325/Bidirectional Parallel Ports.md

 aliases:
   - bidirectional parallel ports
 ---
 [[Unidirectional Parallel Ports]] let us read and write to a device separately.
 How do we do both read and write to the same lines of a device?
-We can use the unidirectional parallel ports as a starting piont and glue them together.
+We can use the unidirectional parallel ports as a starting point and glue them together.
 Two variations are discussed here; one sets the direction of the lines at a given time explicitly, while the other one figures it out from the contents of the write-only register.

 ## Explicit Bidirectional Parallel Ports
 In the case of the explicit bidirectional port, we start with unidirectional read-only and write-only ports.
 Then, an additional register is added, the Data Direction Register `DDR`.